splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/2-put-together/2-5-setup-win-msys.md

 ***Still no luck?***
 If you still encounter issues, you can download the install script locally by right-clicking on [this link](https://raw.githubusercontent.com/splashkit/skm/master/install-scripts/skm-install.sh) and selecting "Save Link As".

-To run the downloaded shell script, open the **MSYS2 MINGW64** Terminal and navigate to the folder where you saved the file.
+To run the downloaded shell script, open the MINGW64 terminal and navigate to the folder where you saved the file.
 Then run the following command:

 ```bash
 bash skm-install.sh